ablazleon/udagram_microservices/README.md

 ### Steps

-1 Using jenkins X => a problem in an environment: services seems unaccesible and also the frontend, as if there weren't enough memory=> so it is accessed with k8s alone.
-Previuosly it is tried with eks, but the wsl gives errors with jx boot and it is not possible to create a cluster from an ubuntu server
+1 Using jenkins X => a problem in an environment in gke: services seems unaccesible and also the frontend, as if there weren't enough memory=> so it is accessed with k8s alone.

+Previuosly it is tried with eks, but the wsl gives errors with jx boot and it is not possible to create a cluster from an ubuntu server.
+So it is created the cluster in wsl and use "aws eks --region us-west-2 update-kubeconfig --name c".
+But, it is obtained a "error: You must be logged in to the server (Unauthorized)"

 ![GKE-logs](https://github.com/ablazleon/udagram_microservices/blob/master/screenshots/GKE-logs.png)